BDBC-KG-NLP/AAAI2023_AWD/README.md

 # AAAI2023_AWD
-code and data for AAAI2023 paper "Adversarial Word Dilution as Text Data Augmentation in Low-Resource"
+code and data for AAAI2023 paper "Adversarial Word Dilution as Text Data Augmentation in Low-Resource Regime"

 ## Prepare dataset